kammitama5/kammitama5.github.io/_posts/2018-7-18-Wednesday-July-18th.md

   I was using an [unhashed Integer](https://stackoverflow.com/questions/26169990/what-are-hashes-used-for-in-the-librarys-source).

 ## Last night
-- I was reading this [book](https://goalkicker.com/HaskellBook/HaskellNotesForProfessionals.pdf).
+- I was reading this [book](https://goalkicker.com/HaskellBook/HaskellNotesForProfessionals.pdf) (warning: this is a pdf link!).
 There are some interesting solutions for things, like the sieve of Eratosthenes.
 I have no idea how I found it.
 I might have been looking up something on Typeclasses.
   I think I understand it a lot better now.
 I skipped ahead to functional patterns today in Hbook, since that's closer to where I really am in the book (I just went back to Typeclasses to try to nail it down).
 I'm almost there for understanding